 So for me trail running is all about versatility.
-The kanadia 7 testing included ice, hard surfaces.
+The Kanadia 7 testing included ice, hard surfaces.
 Sand.
 Even a Nuclear race.
-And if you don’t know the Nuclear races are where you are in and out of ditches and bogs, the biggest test to be if they stay on as you frag your legs out of knee deep bogs.
+And if you don’t know the Nuclear races are where you are in and out of ditches and bogs, the biggest test to be if they stay on as you pull your legs out of knee deep bogs.

 A typical off-road run for British countryside includes gravel pathways, concrete pathways, soft mud, grass and short sharp hills.
 Of course the beauty is for every run you can make it your own track.

 Test one for the Kanadia 8 included ultra soft rained hills.
 Hard surfaces and gravel.
-Flat bogy ground.
-And slipy canal paths.
+Flat boggy ground.
+And slippy canal paths.
 I think for most runners these sorts of terrains will cover off your day to day.

 The sole of the shoe is where their years of development really take things with off road running to a new level.
 Their tough TRAXION™ outsole gives you multi-directional grip.
 Designed and developed (as we covered in our review of the Kanadia 7) to work in all directions.
 That covers up, down and on flat hard surfaces.

 The biggest test for off road shoes is maybe pathways

 Short, steep downhills on soft wet mud.
 The staple diet of trail running shoes

 As an upgrade of the 7 to the 8 do you notice?
 On soft ground I would say there is not that much of a difference, but on hard ground the newer Kanadia 8 feel like a softer run.
 Less like you are wearing a barefoot shoe with no padding, to a more of a cushioned run that you would expect from a typical road shoe.